apache/tomcat/modules/openssl-java17/README.md

 ## This module is experimental

-It uses an incubating Java API, and is not supported at this time.
+It uses the incubating JEP 412 Java API, and is not supported at this time.
+More details on this API are available at `https://openjdk.java.net/jeps/412`.

 ## Building

-The module can be built using Java 17, this will be the only Java version that is supported as the foreign API is incbating and will continue to evolve.
+The module can be built using Java 17.
+This will be the only Java version that is supported as the foreign API is incubating and will continue to evolve.
-It then requires OpenSSL 1.1 or newer at runtime.
 ```
 mvn package
 ```